Publishing books and journals

 A peer review procedure (in line with the type of publication) is standard, to ensure quality.
 We also offer services and advice on all matters relating to publication (image rights, grants, timing, etc.).

-Further information is available on the TU Wien Academic Press website, opens an external URL in a new window and in our flyer, opens a file in a new window.
+Further information is available on the TU Wien Academic Press website, opens an external URL in a new window.

 Publishing open access journals and conference proceedings series

 We can help you to transform an existing journal into an open access model or advise you on establishing an open access journal or conference proceedings series.